honnnei/react-quiz-app/README.md

 # Challenged we overcome:
 - passing state through the Link
 - giving mock props and params to components in tests
+- struggling to iterate through one Question component with different prop - hence we added the Next Question component which displays the correct answer :)

 # Struggles:
 -